shrinidhimahesh2001/beginner-projects/README.md

 ### ChessGame

 - Chess is a game as old as time, and has always followed the same rules (deviations aside).
 The logic of chess, however, matches up very nicely with the same logic you would use to program a game.
-Additionally, Chess makes for a fantastic starter piece—pun intended—towards a programming career.
+Additionally, Chess makes for a fantastic starter pieceÂ—pun intendedÂ—towards a programming career.
-- You’ll start by mapping out both your board and your pieces.
-Then, you’ll go on to giving specific movements for your pieces.
-From brainstorm to final product, you’ll be forced to think of chess as less of a physical game and more of data-driven mental gymnastic!
+- YouÂ’ll start by mapping out both your board and your pieces.
+Then, youÂ’ll go on to giving specific movements for your pieces.
+From brainstorm to final product, youÂ’ll be forced to think of chess as less of a physical game and more of data-driven mental gymnastic!
 Click on the video above to begin learning how to maneuver your way through creating your very own chess program (and how to modify it to create your own version of chess).

 ### Movie of the day